bitflower/matthiasmax.com/readme.md

 # Matthias Max Personal Site

-The [Stencil site](https://matthiasmax.com/) is the place for documentation on how to use Stencil.
+This is the source code of the website of [Matthias Max](https://matthiasmax.com/).

 ## Building the Site